Malek-Zaag/Serverless_TTS_Api/README.md

-# Serverless text-to-speech API with AWS API Gateway and CloudFront≡ƒñû
+# Serverless text-to-speech API with AWS API Gateway and CloudFront